 I wanted to say that it’s a perfect summer appetizer but we had these for lunch and got really full.
 My hubby said that it’s a best meal we had in last two weeks we are here.
 I won’t argue!
 Fresh, with the tartness of freshly squeezed lime juice, and with a kick of the taco seasoning.
 Such a great combo.
 If it’s not an ideal summer dish, I don’t know what is!

 These shrimp stuffed avocado skins are also super healthy and nutritious.
 You get protein from shrimp, good fats and fiber from avocado, and a bunch of vitamins from other ingredients.
-Oops, sorry, did I forgot to mention that these avocado boats are also packed with a tomato, artichoke hearts, red onion, and capers?
-Yup, they are.
-I told ya they are awesome.
+I told ya they are awesome!

 To wrap it up, if I were you I would definitely try these shrimp stuffed avocados.
 With summer approaching, such light dishes will make your life better.
 I am sure we’ll make these many times in the next few months!